Skip to main content

 Meningococcal Disease

 There are at least 12 types of N. meningitidis, called “serogroups.”
 Serogroups A, B, C, W, and Y cause most meningococcal disease.
-Anyone can get meningococcal disease but certain people are at increased risk, including:
+Anyone can get meningococcal disease, but certain people are at increased risk, including:

-• Infants younger than one year old
+• Babies who are less than one year old.

 • Adolescents and young adults 16 through 23 years old